ministryofjustice/hmpps-arns-risk-actuarial-api/README.md

 in Intellij.
 Alternatively use a command like:
 `HMPPS_AUTH_URL=https://localhost:8090/auth SPRING_PROFILES_ACTIVE=dev ./gradlew bootRun`

+### Initialising Offence-Code Actuarial Mappings

+Before calling the `risk-scores` endpoint, you must first initialise the offence-code actuarial mappings in Redis.
+To do this, call the `/admin/update-offence-mapping` endpoint (no authentication required).

 ### Running the K6 performance tests locally

 Ensure the service is running locally then run the following;